 Money belts help transport cash underneath clothing safely.
-Cotton stay wet & plastic are uncomfortable.
 Choose one that is waterproof with cotton backing due to sweat.
 Try to transport money in different areas not altogether.
 Keep a copy of your bank card numbers and toll free contact information.
-In case of loss you’ll have easy access to the proper information.
-For this reason when travelling with others we exchange copies of passport information as well.
+In case of loss, you’ll have easy access to the proper information.
+For this reason, when traveling with others, we exchange copies of passport information as well.

 Whether maneuvering poorly lit foreign areas, map reading or just trying to read at night these are a must and keep your hands are free from flashlights.

 Not all laundry facilities are convenient and many services have a long turn-around time that often doesn’t accommodate your schedule.
 For this reason, I carry a small sack with a universal 5 inch suction sink stopper ($2.99 any hardware store), a piece of clothesline, clothespins and a pouch of detergent.
 A mesh drawstring laundry bag keeps those dirty smelly clothes aerated and separate.

 An eye darkening mask, ear plugs and blowup neck pillow.
 If you use herbs or other sleep enhancing medications bring these as well.
 Rest is crucial to staying healthy, alert and maintaining energy.
 Travel and fatigue suppress immunities.
 Foreign countries are not the place to be sick.

 - Travel sized sanitizing hand wipes

 - Travel sized tissue packets- doubles as toilet paper